 - The CCLs attempt to fulfil its set targets, and where they ae unable to, the CCL sends feedback to the goal management functionality in the CoordinationEntity indicating which targets cannot be fulfilled.
 A CCL may for example indicate that there are ping-pong effects on a target, i.e. whenever the target is pushed in a given direction, it flips back to a previous state.
 The flipflop is an indication of a potential goal conflict which the CCL should notify to the goal management.

 - The CCL could detect potential constraints with the defined goals, e.g., that targets that cannot be reached due to conflicts among with other targets.
-The CCL should notify the CoordinationEntity goal management functionality, e.g., with a response could be that “target x cannot be achieved because it causes problems on higher priority target y”.
+The CCL should notify the CoordinationEntity goal management functionality, e.g., the response could be that “Target x cannot be achieved because it causes problems on higher priority target y.”.

 - Based on the feedback, the goal management functionality acting as CCL coordination MnS producer can then confirm the existence of goal-target conflict and may revise the targets by setting new target or goal target values.